sheep-farm/merkato/README.md

 ## Requirements

-- Python 3.10+
+- Python 3.12+
 - GTK 4
-- See `python-deps.json` for Python dependencies

 ## License

-See LICENSE file for details.
+See COPYNG file for details.